PennLINC/xcp_d/docs/usage.rst

 Filtering Inputs with BIDS Filter Files
 ***************************************

-XCP-D allows users to choose which preprocessed files will be post-processed with the ``--bids-filter-file`` parameter.
+*XCP-D* allows users to choose which preprocessed files will be post-processed with the ``--bids-filter-file`` parameter.
 This argument must point to a JSON file, containing filters that will be fed into PyBIDS.

-The keys in this JSON file are unique to XCP-D.
+The keys in this JSON file are unique to *XCP-D*.
 They are our internal terms for different inputs that will be selected from the preprocessed dataset.
 The full list of keys can be found in the file ``xcp_d/data/io_spec.yaml``.